ibrahimbutt/direwolf-arch-rice/README.md

 #### Package Installation

-Besides Pacman, the dafault package installer shipped with Arch.
+Besides Pacman, the default package installer shipped with Arch.
 We will be installing [Pacaur](https://github.com/rmarquis/pacaur):

 > Pacaur is an Arch User Repository (AUR) helper aiming at speed and simplicity and is designed to minimize user prompt interaction.

-All you need to know for now is, it saves you a lot of time in the long term.
-Without it, you would need to go through the manual bild process for each package that cant be installed through Pacman.
+All you need to know for now is, it saves you a lot of time in the long-term.
+Without it, you would need to go through the manual build process for each package that can't be installed through Pacman.
 This is really something I wish I knew about when I started out.

 #### Time Commitment
 You should be done in an hour, however, it may take longer depending on your internet connection.